short-d/short/README.md

 | Authorization callback URL | `https://localhost/oauth/github/sign-in/callback`        |

 2. Once you have registered the application, you should get `Client ID` and `Client Secret`
-3. Now you can copy the `Client ID` and `Client Secret` into their respective places in the `.env` file
+3. Now you can copy the `Client ID` and `Client Secret` into their respective locations in the `.env` file

 ### Create .env file at project root directory with the following content:
 ```bash